JBZoo/CSV-Blueprint/README.md

 Reporting
 * [ ] More report formats (like JSON, XML, etc).
 Any ideas?
 * [ ] Gitlab and JUnit reports must be as one structure.
 It's not so easy to implement.
 But it's a good idea.
+* [ ] Merge reports from multiple CSV files into one report.
+It's useful when you have a lot of files and you want to see all errors in one place.
+Especially for GitLab and JUnit reports.

 Misc
 * [ ] Use it as PHP SDK.
 Examples in Readme.